 Since different audiences will need different information, this step is crucial.
 If you haven’t done a stakeholder analysis yet, do it now.
 Make sure to list all the stakeholders and set them to order by priority.
 Go over the list a few times to make sure you haven’t forgotten about any groups that are affected by your project and might need information here or there.

 3. DECIDE WHAT TO COMMUNICATE

 Write down everything from simple internal core-team communication for collaboration to monthly status reporting to the stakeholders.
 Think thoroughly about each of your audiences and stakeholders and their needs.
 Do these different parties need to collaborate on anything?

 4. SET THE FREQUENCIES

 Your stakeholders probably don’t need a daily update but your core team might need to communicate to each other hourly if needed.
 If there are one-time tasks, set delivery dates.
-Think about the communication that needs to be done quarterly, monthly, or weekly.
+Think about the communication that needs to b done quarterly, monthly, or weekly.

 5. CHOOSE THE CHANNELS AND ASSIGNEES

-If you are using team communication tool, don’t make people send unnecessary emails.
+If you are using a team communication tool, don’t make people send unnecessary emails.
 Don’t forget the actual face-to-face meetings with your team.
 Is there a need for presentations?
 If you need to share a schedule with your resources, is a Gantt chart enough or is there a need for a report?
 With Ganttic, you can send out reports automatically, even to those that aren’t users.

-7. SHARE THE PLAN
+6. SHARE THE PLAN

-To do so, create a custom data field in project dialog with label “Communication plan” and select link as a type.
+To do so, create a custom data field in project dialog with the label “Communication plan” and select link as a type.
 Click save and the data field will appear in all projects dialogs and you can easily link your communication plans there.
-What’s even better, you can add tasks as reminders to resource planner for your team to conduct reports, make presentations, have meetings etc.
+What’s even better, you can add tasks as reminders to resource planner for your team to conduct reports, make presentations, have meetings, etc.